osagiefe/agocd-apps-deployment/README.md

 ### Deploy-applications through Argocd

-project overview
+## project overview

-project perequisite:
+A Dockerised React application build into a container and pushed into Docker Hub, created the index.js file as landing page an server test page,to check if the server is litening at port:3000 as specified,
+### Featured technologies
+•	Node.js: An open-source JavaScript run-time environment for executing server-side JavaScript code.
+•	Cloud: Accessing computer and information technology resources through the Internet.
+•	Container Orchestration: Automating the deployment, scaling and management of containerized applications.

+  #####  Prerequisites:
+  $ export docker_username="MY_DOCKER_USERNAME"

+  install GIt
+  install Node.js
+  install npm     $npm install
+  install Express.js $install npm express --save Install Node.js install aws CLi
+   Create IAM user with administrative access aws configure aws s3 ls aws sts get-caller-identity install kubernetstes cluster  AWs EKS install kubeconfig install kubectl CLI (command line inerface) install helm
+  Run the following commands in a terminal:

+  Create Docker account

+  Install Docker CLI or Docker deckstop

+  Retrieve and save your Dockerhub user id

+  Build the image

+ ## In a terminal, run: to start
+ node -v
+ npm init -y
+ npm install express -save

+$ docker build -t $docker_username/deploy-react-kubernetes .

+ #####  your image should be listed by running:

+  $ docker images

+## Ran the command below

+ $ node index.js

+# ##### Now inside the dockerfile created

+ CMD ["node","server.js"]

-Tools stack:
+## Tools stack:

 project workflow
-What thr project Does:
+What the project Does:

 --Installement of argocd
 --Application deployment using argocd
 -- Roleback to different working version using argocd

 1. Create an EKS Cluster using this command:

-# Create EKS cluster
-  eksctl create cluster --name eks-cluster-110 --node-type t2.small --nodes 2 --nodes-min 2 --nodes-max 3 --region eu-west-2

-in this project ilearnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.
+# in this project ilearnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.

 ArgoCD is a powerful GitOps continuous delivery tool for Kubernetes, and in this step-by-step project ,i will cover:
 - Installing ArgoCD on a Kubernetes cluster